atmish/Python/README.md

 # Python
-Algorithm and data structures implementations in python.
+Algorithms and data structures implementation in python.